vortex-5/base64image/README.md

 side processing.
 You can also add external image urls into the source.

 ## Requirements

-This plugin requires the language files from the stock image plugin.
 The Browser must support the JavaScript File API.

 ## Installation